mattbischoff/RachelViniar.com/_posts/2016-06-10-apple-watch.md

 ---
 layout: post
 title:  Why I Still Wear My Apple Watch
+description: So many people stopped wearing their Apple Watch.
+I'm still going strong with mine.
+They wrote about it, so I did, too.
 ---
 When I thought about making this my first blog post, this series of texts from [Grant](http://grantjbutler.com/#home) from about a year ago came immediately to mind: